energyandcleanair/india_map/README.md

   generate_features --> prepared_features

 ```

-### Impute satellite using ML
+### Train and evaluate imputation models

-This shows the processing that happens at the satellite imputation stage.
+This shows the broad overall implementation of training each imputation model.

+We use a fixed set of hyperparameters based on the paper.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": false}} }%%